 Dr. Pineda is an ophthalmologist with subspecialty training in corneal disorders, external disease, refractive surgery, and ocular trauma.
-As the Director of Refractive Surgery on the Cornea Service at Mass.
-Eye and Ear, his specialty areas include laser vision correction, corneal surgery, and cataract surgery.
+His specialty areas include laser vision correction, corneal surgery, and cataract surgery.
 Most of his patients have complex cases and are referred to him after second or third opinions, or re-operations.

 Dr. Pineda earned his medical degree at the University of Minnesota Medical School.
 He then completed an ophthalmology residency in Harvard Ophthalmology and served as Chief Resident his final year.
 He completed a research fellowship at National Institutes of Health Howard Hughes Medical Institute, followed by a clinical fellowship at Mass.
 Eye and Ear.